birdofpreyru/react-global-state/README.md

   The first one is the value at the path.
 The second one is the function to update the path value.

+  Notifications on state updates are async, in the sence that if you update the state multiple times from the same syncroneous code, the updates are propagated to other components once the current code exits.

+  _&uArr; This requires a better explanation!_

 - <a name="useAsyncData"></a> `useAsyncData(path, loader, [options])` &ndash;
   Hook for storing async data in the global state and the specified path.
 When different components in your application rely on the same async data (e.g.